Reyzen1/crypto_predict/files/backup files/17_0_Database_ERD_Structure.md

-        int id PK "Primary key for watchlist asset entries" int watchlist_id FK "Foreign key linking to watchlists table" int crypto_id FK "Foreign key linking to cryptocurrencies table" varchar position_type "Type of position type to watch: long, short" int position "Position/rank within the watchlist for ordering" text notes "User or admin notes about this asset inclusion" boolean is_active "Whether this asset is currently active in the watchlist" int added_by FK "User who added this asset (admin or user)" int last_modified_by FK "User who last modified this asset entry" timestamp created_at "When this asset was added to the watchlist" timestamp updated_at "Last update timestamp"
+        int id PK "Primary key for watchlist asset entries" int watchlist_id FK "Foreign key linking to watchlists table" int crypto_id FK "Foreign key linking to cryptocurrencies table" --(new) varchar position_type "Type of position type to watch: long, short" int position "Position/rank within the watchlist for ordering" --decimal weight "Portfolio weight allocation for this asset (0-1)" --decimal target_allocation "Target allocation percentage for portfolio management" text notes "User or admin notes about this asset inclusion" boolean is_active "Whether this asset is currently active in the watchlist" timestamp added_at "When this asset was added to the watchlist" int added_by FK "User who added this asset (admin or user)" int last_modified_by FK "User who last modified this asset entry" }

+    --(removed) ai_suggestions {
+        int id PK "Primary key for AI suggestion tracking" int watchlist_id FK "Watchlist this suggestion applies to" int crypto_id FK "Cryptocurrency being suggested"
+        --(new)int prediction_id FK "Foreign key linking to predictions table" varchar suggestion_type "Type of suggestion: --(edit) add_long, add_short, remove, change_position <-- add, remove, --rebalance, --tier_change"
+        --int ai_layer "Which AI layer generated this suggestion (1-4)" --decimal confidence_score "AI confidence in this suggestion (0-1)" --jsonb reasoning "Structured AI reasoning for the suggestion" --jsonb context_data "Market context data used for the suggestion" int target_position "Suggested position in the watchlist" --decimal target_weight "Suggested portfolio weight allocation"
+        --decimal expected_return "Expected return percentage from this suggestion" --decimal risk_score "Risk assessment score for this suggestion (0-1)" (edit add default) varchar status "default: pending; Current status: pending, approved, rejected, implemented" --int reviewed_by FK "Admin user who reviewed this suggestion" --timestamp reviewed_at "When the suggestion was reviewed" timestamp implemented_at "When the suggestion was implemented" --decimal actual_return "Actual return achieved after implementation" --decimal success_score "Success rating of the suggestion (0-1)" timestamp created_at "Suggestion creation timestamp"
+        timestamp expires_at "When this suggestion expires"
     }

-    portfolio {
+    (--add)portfolio {
         int id PK
         int user_id FK "REFERENCES users(id) ON DELETE CASCADE" int crypto_id FK "REFERENCES cryptocurrencies(id); only for crypto assets available in the system."